ringo/stick/README.md

 # Stick

 Stick is a modular JSGI middleware composition layer and application framework.
-It is currently developed to work with [RingoJS](http://ringojs.org/).
+It is currently developed on top of [RingoJS](http://ringojs.org/), but it could be adapted to other environments supporting JSGI, CommonJS modules, and ECMAScript 5.

 Stick provides an `Application` object that can be used to compose web applications out of JSGI middleware components.
 Middleware can in turn